shaloo/docs.arcana/includes/text-snippets/build-pwdless-auth.md

 ### Step 1: Call User Onboarding Function: `loginWithLink`

 After integrating the app, add the code to use `loginWithLink` function of the {{config.extra.arcana.sdk_name}} and trigger passwordless login to onboard the users.
 App users are required to supply an email ID as input for passwordless login.
+An OTP is sent to the specified email ID.
+When the user provides the same OTP in the app context, authentication is complete and a wallet address is assigned to the user.

 {% include "./code-snippets/auth_pwdless.md" %}